LudwikJaniuk/sdleffler.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm a hobbyist programmer and a student violinist.
-I live in Berkeley, California, just a 15 minute walk from the UC Berkeley campus, although I don't go there.
+I'm a student programmer violinist local to Berkeley, California.
+I am a student at Berkeley City College.
 If you'd like to stop by and chat about Rust, programming, type theory (be warned -- I don't know much!) or anything else, feel free to contact me.

 ### Contact me